-Qualifier Garcia claims historic Cincinnati title
+Coric and Garcia create Masters history

 After getting through qualifying, Garcia beat three top-10-ranked opponents in Maria Sakkari, Aryna Sabalenka and Jessica Pegula, before another superb performance against Czech two-time Wimbledon champion Kvitova.

-No qualifier has won a WTA 1000 title since the tier was created in 2009.
+No qualifier had won a WTA 1000 title since the tier was created in 2009.

 Garcia, who leads the WTA Tour in aces and is second in break points saved, played to her strengths to triumph in one hour and 42 minutes.